-- 5. If an owner of a parcel of land specified in subsection 4 becomes a new customer of a public water system for that parcel of land, the public water system is entitled to receive a credit in the same manner as the addition of any other customer to the public water system pursuant to this section. - The State Engineer may require a new customer, who voluntarily ceases to draw water from a domestic well as provided in paragraph (a) of subsection 3 \ \ or \ or whose right to appropriate water is dedicated pursuant to subsection 4, to plug that well.

-[5.]
-7. A credit granted pursuant to this section:

-- (a) Must be sufficient to enable the public water system to add one service connection for a single-family dwelling to the system, except that the credit may not exceed the increase in water consumption attributable to the additional service connection or [1,800 gallons per day,] 2 acre feet per year, whichever is less. - (b) May not be converted to an appropriative water right.

-This section does not:

-- (a) Require a public water system to extend its service area. - (b) Authorize any increase in the total amount of groundwater pumped in a groundwater basin. - (c) Affect any rights of an owner of a domestic well who does not voluntarily bring himself within the provisions of this section.

-As used in this section:

-(a) "Domestic well" means a well used for culinary and household purposes in fal:

-(1) A single-family dwelling $\frac{1}{1}$; $\frac{1}{1}$; $\frac{1}{1}$ and

-- (2) An accessory building for a single-family dwelling if provided for in an applicable local ordinance, - including the watering of a garden, lawn and domestic animals and where the draught does not exceed [1,800 gallons per day.]
-2 acre feet per year. - (b) "Public water system" has the meaning ascribed to it in NRS 445A.840.

-- Sec.
-7. NRS 278.461 is hereby amended to read as follows: 278.461

-1. Except as otherwise provided in this section, a person who proposes to divide any land for transfer or development into four lots or less shall: - (a) Prepare a parcel map and file the number of copies, as required by local ordinance, of the parcel map with the planning commission or its designated representative or, if there is no planning commission, with the clerk of the governing body; and - (b) Pay a filing fee in an amount determined by the governing body,

-→ unless [these] those requirements are waived or the provisions of NRS 278.471 to 278.4725, inclusive, apply.
-The map must be accompanied by a written statement signed by the treasurer of the county in which the land to be divided is located indicating that all property taxes on the land for the fiscal year have been paid.

-2. In addition to any other requirement set forth in this section, [if, in a designated basin, there is no local ordinance requiring the dedication of such water rights necessary to ensure an adequate water supply, a person who proposes to divide any land for transfer or development into four lots or less with cach resulting lot constituting 40 acres or less in area and which is proposed to be served by a domestic well shalls

-(a) Prepare and file a parcel map with the Division of Water Resources of the State Department of Conservation and Natural Resources; and

-(b) Obtain a certificate of approval for the parcel map from that Division.] a person who proposes to divide any land for transfer or development shall prepare and provide a copy of a parcel map to the Division of Water Resources of the State Department of Conservation and Natural Resources and obtain a certificate from the Division indicating that the parcel map is approved as to the quantity of water available for use if:
+- 5. If an owner of a parcel of land specified in subsection 4 becomes a new customer of a public water system for that parcel of land, the public water system is entitled to receive a credit in the same manner as the addition of any other customer to the public water system pursuant to this section. - 6.
+The State Engineer may require a new customer, who voluntarily ceases to draw water from a domestic well as provided in paragraph (a) of subsection 3 [.] or whose right to appropriate water is dedicated pursuant to subsection 4, to plug that well. - [5.]
+7. A credit granted pursuant to this section: - (a) Must be sufficient to enable the public water system to add one service connection for a single-family dwelling to the system, except that the credit may not exceed the increase in water consumption attributable to the additional service connection or [1,800 gallons per day,] 2 acre feet per year, whichever is less. - (b) May not be converted to an appropriative water right. - [6.]
+8. This section does not: - (a) Require a public water system to extend its service area. - (b) Authorize any increase in the total amount of groundwater pumped in a groundwater basin. - (c) Affect any rights of an owner of a domestic well who does not voluntarily bring himself within the provisions of this section. - [7.]
+9. As used in this section: - (a) "Domestic well" means a well used for culinary and household purposes in [a]: - (1) A single-family dwelling $\frac{1}{1}$; and - (2) An accessory fbuilding! dwelling unit for a single-family dwelling if provided for in an applicable local ordinance, - → including the watering of a garden, lawn and domestic animals and where the draught does not exceed [1,800 gallons per day.]
+2 acre feet per year. - (b) "Public water system" has the meaning ascribed to it in NRS 445A.840. - Sec.
+7. NRS 278.461 is hereby amended to read as follows: - 278.461 1.
+Except as otherwise provided in this section, a person who proposes to divide any land for transfer or development into four lots or less shall: - (a) Prepare a parcel map and file the number of copies, as required by local ordinance, of the parcel map with the planning commission or its designated representative or, if there is no planning commission, with the clerk of the governing body; and - (b) Pay a filing fee in an amount determined by the governing body, - → unless those requirements are waived or the provisions of NRS 278.471 to 278.4725, inclusive, apply.
+The map must be accompanied by a written statement signed by the treasurer of the county in which the land to be divided is located indicating that all property taxes on the land for the fiscal year have been paid. - 2.
+In addition to any other requirement set forth in this section, a person who [proposes to divide any land for transfer or development shall prepare and] is required to prepare a parcel map pursuant to subsection I shall provide a copy of [a] the parcel map to the Division of Water Resources of the State Department of Conservation and Natural Resources and obtain a certificate from the Division indicating that the parcel map is approved as to the quantity of water available for use if: